Men in Black: Alien Attack: Theming design

 The initial storyline developed for the attraction would have seen riders enter a replica of the Orlando International Airport, before being ushered onto people movers taking them to the underground to the MIB training facility.
 However, executives were unsure of the concept and instead wanted at least one recognisable item from the 1997 film to be on the outside facade.
-Responding to the concern, designers chose the film's flying saucer-shaped towers, adding elements of the New York State Pavilion from the 1964 World's Fair, Dodgers Stadium, and the St. Louis Arch to form the facade.
+Responding to the concern, designers chose the film's flying saucer-shaped towers, adding elements of the New York State Pavilion from the 1964 World's Fair, Dodger Stadium, and the St. Louis Arch to form the facade.
 Other elements of the storyline also did not make the final cut.
 The immigration office from the film is featured in the attraction's queue; however, it was intended that it would feature numerous animatronics.
 However, due to the large animatronics budget for the ride itself, this idea was scrapped.
 In homage, ride employees for the first few months of the ride's operation would take their breaks in the room, to give the effect of a working office.

 At the time of the ride's opening, Universal officials described Men in Black: Alien Attack as both the biggest attraction at Universal Studios Florida, and as their most ambitious use of animatronics ever.
 The 70000 sqft show building featured 127 animatronics as interactive targets.
 Eighty of the animatronics were designed in-house by Universal, with the remaining ones being adapted from the film.
 The animatronics were manufactured by Advanced Animatronics, AVG, and ASI.
 An average of seven sensors cover each animatronic.
 Other special effects inside the show building include lighting and 13 fog machines—the latter using 7000 USgal of liquid nitrogen daily, however the majority of these have been disabled or removed.